BARC ANIMAL SHELTER AND ADOPTIONS

 WHAT IS HPHS?

-BARC Animal Shelter and Adoptions is partnering with some of Houston's top pet advocates (Friends For Life, SNAP, Emancipet and others) to reduce pet overpopulation and promote pet wellness in targeted areas of Houston.
+BARC Animal Shelter and Adoptions is partnering with some of Houston's top pet advocates (Friends For Life, SNAP, Emancipet, Houston Humane Society and others) to reduce pet overpopulation and promote pet wellness in targeted areas of Houston.
 The initiative offers free spay/neuter and wellness services to pet owners in neighborhoods with a large number of stray animals and dog bite complaints in the City.
-Click here to see if you live inside the City of Houston limits to qualify.
+See if you live inside the City of Houston limits to qualify.